RJWoodhead/FRC3DP/StrongArm/StrongArm.md

 # 6: Motor and Gearbox

 The Outer Tube Mount uses a Rev Right Angle Gearbox to make the packaging much less prone to getting hit and damaged.
-If you look in the slot where the drive pulley will be installed you'll see there are countersinks which will hold mounting bolts and access holes for a long T-handle opposite them.
-Just insert 10-32 bolts (1" or 1.125" should work depending on your precise configuration) as needed.
-A Right-Angle Gearbox + MaxPlanetary setup will drop right into the mount, and you can additionally secure the MaxPlanetary to the Mount with some additional 10-32 bolts using the provided holes.
+If you look in the slot where the drive pulley will be installed you'll see there are 3 countersinks which will hold mounting bolts and access holes for a long T-handle opposite them; they are sized to accept 0.625" #10-32 bolts.
+A Right-Angle Gearbox + MaxPlanetary setup will drop right into the mount, the Gearbox can be secured with the 3 bolts, and you can additionally secure the MaxPlanetary to the Mount with some additional 10-32 bolts using the provided holes.

 Thread a length of 1/2" Hex Shaft through the opposite side of the mount, capture a WCP-0611 Pulley (or 18-tooth 35-series hub) in the central slot, and insert the end of the shaft into and through the gearbox.
 Add a Thunderhex bearing to the loose end of the shaft, then secure with two shaft collars.